 This crossbody wallet utilizes labeled clips instead of envelopes.
 It’s really a matter of preference on if you would rather have clips or envelopes.
 Clips would likely last longer!
 Plus, you’re able to store more bills using a clip than an envelope.

 The downside is that these clips are pre-labeled, so you are kind of stuck with what each represents.
 The clips are savings, house, food, personal and clothing, giving/saving, and recreation.

-It comes with 6 budget clips, a budget planner, and the clutch with wristlet.
+It comes with 6 budget clips, a budget planner, and a clutch with a wristlet.
 The difference between the budget planner that comes with this wallet versus other wallets is this one is an actual book planner with a spiral binding.
 I like that!

 This wallet also features a pen loop, 16 card slots, and 5 internal storage pockets.

 The Topnew wallet features 12 budget envelopes and sheets, a small binder for notes, and 24 stickers to label your envelopes.
 There are also 12 card slots, 2 ID windows, 2 bill compartments, a pin loop, and a zipper pocket.

 Some downsides are that it does not come with a wristlet, in case you want to carry it alone.
 And it is not RFID blocking, in case that is important to you.